Step 4: Full View

 Should Engineer A disclose the supervisory relationship to Attorney X and proceed with the expert engagement, or withdraw from the engagement on the grounds that the conflict cannot be adequately resolved through disclosure alone?

-Disclose Immediately With Personal Conflict Assessment Board's choice Disclose to Attorney X both Engineer A's committee chair role and Engineer B's subcommittee membership immediately upon discovery, accompanied by Engineer A's own professional assessment of whether the relationship creates a disqualifying conflict, so that Attorney X can make a fully informed decision about continuing the retention.
+O1 Disclose to Attorney X both Engineer A's committee chair role and Engineer B's subcommittee membership immediately upon discovery, accompanied by Engineer A's own professional assessment of whether the relationship creates a disqualifying conflict, so that Attorney X can make a fully informed decision about continuing the retention.
 If Attorney X consents after full disclosure, proceed with the engagement.
+Board's choice

 The NSPE Code's conflict-of-interest disclosure obligation (II.4.a.) requires proactive surfacing of all known or potential conflicts at the earliest discoverable moment, not deferred until formal proceedings.
 The pre-acceptance conflict assessment constraint requires Engineer A to investigate opposing expert relationships before accepting retention.
 The deontological duty of honesty implies that disclosure must be substantively adequate, not merely transmitting bare structural facts but also communicating Engineer A's own professional judgment about what the supervisory relationship means for his fitness to serve.
 The attorney-client disclosure obligation runs to Attorney X as the decision-maker about whether to proceed with the engagement.